Near Mint Lavender Motorola 5C27V

 This one goes into my secret stash for now.
 But, probably won't stay there for long.
-Contrary to what you might think, I do not maintain a huge secret stash.
-I derive slight benefit from owning them, displaying them, using them, caressing them, or covering them with finger oils or other bodily fluids.
-Like model kits I used to build as a boy, after spending hours working on them, they had very little meaning to me once I was finished. i would blow them up with M80s.
-(I won't blow these old radios up).
+Contrary to what you might think, I do not maintain a huge radio collection of my own.
+I personally get minimal satisfaction from owning them, displaying them, using them, caressing them, or covering them with finger oils or other bodily fluids.
+Like plastic model kits I used to build as a boy, after spending hours working on them, they had very little meaning to me once I was finished.
+I used to blow them up with M80s.
+(I won't be blowing these old radios up).

 These things are starting pile up everywhere around my house.
-Their value as display or curio items is now becoming grossly inflated.
-We use one for listening to music but that's it.
+Their value as display or curio items is now becoming grossly inflated with my family.
+We use one for listening to music but that's about it.